-The area takes its name from the wall of imposing limestone cliffs, seemingly painted by a giant toddler millions of years ago, that are best admired from the clear, cold waters below via kayak or boat tour.
+The area takes its name from the wall of imposing limestone cliffs that are best admired from the clear, cold waters below via kayak or boat tour.
 The cliffs taper off into dense forests of pine, where you’ll find miles of winding trails and secluded beaches.
-Photo opps include bizarre natural landmarks like Chapel Rock, a freestanding limestone column capped by a lone tree that stretches across thin air and plunges into the nutritional dirt.
+Photo opps include bizarre natural landmarks like Chapel Rock, a freestanding limestone column carved by Lake Nipissing nearly 3,800 years ago that’s capped by a lone pine tree (which is also a few hundred years old).

 A huge swath of Arizona seems to have been designed by cartoonists, from the trippy Dr. Seuss waves of the Vermillion Cliffs to the splaying cacti of Saguaro National Park.
 But Monument Valley is where nature gets serious.
 This is a land of monolithic red sandstone bluffs seemingly carved by the gods, where enormous spires emerge so far in the distance, they’re shrouded by haze even on a clear day.
 Each crevice tells a story and every ledge is its own unforgettable vista.

 Great news: You can skip Mt.
 Rushmore.
 Mother Nature is plenty good at art without using explosives.
-Custer State Park on the west end of SoDak is home to the Needles Highway, a dizzyingly twisty stretch of road that zigzags around pointed spires rising out of the ground like fossilized teeth, and along the crystalline waters of Sylvan Lake.
+Custer State Park on the west end of South Dakota is home to the Needles Highway, a twisting stretch of road that zigzags around pointed spires rising out of the ground like fossilized teeth, and along the crystalline waters of Sylvan Lake.

-Once you’re done in Custer, unleash yourself on the Black Hills National Forest, a 1.2 million-acre swath of land that includes the tunnel-like Spearfish Canyon, endless mountain lakes, and plenty of caves to explore.
-This is a place that rewards wanderlust—it’s no wonder a million bikers descend upon the area every year to ride free/listen to Smash Mouth—and once you’ve had your fill of the Hills, Devils Tower is a short ride west in Wyoming, while the Badlands (and America's greatest roadside attraction) await back east.
+Once you’re done in Custer, unleash yourself in the Black Hills National Forest, a 1.2 million-acre swath of land that includes the tunnel-like Spearfish Canyon, endless mountain lakes, and plenty of caves to explore.
+This is a place that rewards wanderlust—it’s no wonder a million bikers descend upon the area every year to ride free.
+And once you’ve had your fill of the Hills, Devils Tower is a short ride west in Wyoming, while the Badlands (and America's greatest roadside attraction) await back east.

 Oregon Dunes/The Southern Oregon Coast

 The northern coast of Oregon is rife with cute fishing towns and tourist magnets, but as Highway 101 descends south, things get odder by the minute.
-What begins as a sea stack-laden procession of beaches takes a turn toward the Saharan at Oregon Dunes National Recreation Area, a nearly 32,000-acre expanse of blowing sands.
-Brave a rugged 3-mile hike and you’ll have the Pacific Ocean all to yourself… if you can cut it.
+What begins as a sea stack-laden procession of beaches takes a turn toward the Sahara at Oregon Dunes National Recreation Area, a nearly 32,000-acre expanse of blowing sands.
+Brave a rugged 3-mile hike and you’ll have the Pacific Ocean all to yourself—if you can cut it.

-This is the crown jewel of New York’s natural resources.
-Ponder your place in the world from atop panoramic Mount Marcy; in fall, do the Upstate thing and go leaf-peeping; and when winter melts into spring, go careening down some of America’s most thrilling whitewater rapids.
-And when you’re ready to turn it in for the evening, you’ve got no shortage of options: along with thousands of campsites and dozens of cozy cabins, there are about 105 charming small towns, including hits like Lake George and Lake Placid, scattered throughout the wilderness.
+This is the crown jewel of New York’s natural attractions.
+Ponder your place in the world from atop panoramic Mount Marcy; in fall, do the Upstate thing and go leaf peeping; and when winter melts into spring, go careening down some of America’s most thrilling whitewater rapids.
+And when you’re ready to turn in for the evening, you’ve got no shortage of options.
+Along with thousands of campsites and dozens of cozy cabins, there are about 105 charming small towns, including hits like Lake George and Lake Placid, scattered throughout the wilderness.

-The Red, as it’s known to the legions of climbers who descend on this 13,000-acre wonderland to scale its world-famous crags, has been designated a National Natural Landmark—but at this point, it’s almost shocking that it hasn’t been elevated to national park status.
+The Red, as it’s known to the legions of climbers who come to scale its world-famous crags, has been designated a National Natural Landmark—but at this point, it’s almost shocking that it hasn’t been elevated to national park status.

 In many ways, it’s a more rustic version of recently NPS-canonized New River Gorge.
 Here, more than 100 natural sandstone arches flit in and out of thick forests.
-The namesake river draws daredevil river folk, and nigh endless waterfalls roar amid the wilderness.
+The namesake river draws daredevils, and endless waterfalls roar throughout the silent wilderness.
 Taken on its own, it’s a marvel.
-But the Red’s also got some great neighbors, among them Natural Bridges State Park, one of the most vertiginous and alien stone bridges in the world.
-And it’s all surrounded by the legendary Daniel Boone National Forest, which seems to stretch on beyond the horizon and offers up endless opportunities to discover your feral side.
+But the Red’s also got some great neighbors, among them Natural Bridges State Resort Park, one of the most vertiginous and alien stone bridges in the world.
+And it’s all surrounded by the legendary Daniel Boone National Forest, which seems to stretch on beyond the horizon.

-Sandwiched between the Green Mountains and the Connecticut River, here you'll find the dreamy small towns (and general stores) that immediately come to mind when you think "Vermont," which serve as waypoints en route to places like the crystalline Lake Willoughby and the sentinel Mount Pisgah.
-Just be cool: This is the Vermont of your dreams because the locals made maintaining it their reality, and they're not afraid to go NIMBY if you roll in and mess with their spot.
+Sandwiched between the Green Mountains and the Connecticut River, here you'll find the dreamy small towns (and general stores) that serve as waypoints en route to places like the crystalline Lake Willoughby and the sentinel Mount Pisgah.
+Just be cool: This is the Vermont of your dreams because the locals made maintaining it their reality—and they're not afraid to go NIMBY if you roll in and mess with their spot.

-We all know that Texas is massive, but even though the Lone Star State is only slightly bigger than France, the fact remains that much of it is a homogenous sprawl of cracked deserts, 10-gallon hats, and 20-pound BBQ platters.
-Except for when you roll into Karnack and realize that the bayous of Louisiana might have invaded a chunk of Texas.
+We all know that Texas is massive, but even though the Lone Star State is only slightly bigger than France, the fact remains that much of it is a homogenous sprawl of cracked deserts, 10-gallon hats, and 20-pound barbecue platters—except for when you roll into Karnack and realize that the bayous of Louisiana might have invaded a chunk of Texas.

-Amid this 30,000-acre waterway, you’ll row through a maze of bayous where sunlight (and moonbeams) slant through Cyprus trees and hanging moss.
-It’s a spooky and wholly unexpected stretch that will have you questioning whether you really knew Texas at all… until you wander into the rowdy speakeasy known as Dick & Charlie’s Tea Room in the middle of Earth’s largest Cypress grove.
+Amid this 30,000-acre waterway, you’ll row through a maze of bayous where sunlight (and moonbeams) stream through Cyprus trees and hanging moss.
+It’s a spooky and wholly unexpected stretch that will have you questioning whether you really knew Texas at all—until you wander into the rowdy speakeasy known as Dick & Charlie’s Tea Room in the middle of Earth’s largest Cypress grove.
 That, undoubtedly, is a clue that you’re still in the right state.